cb-oskar/xdac-documentation/xDAC-Functional-Specification.md

 ### 3.2.4.
 Buy offer canceled by investor

+An investor can decide to cancel own offer at any time.
+Offer is automatically removed from the list and refunded back to investor account.

 ![xDAC Equity Tokens Sale](/images/xDAC-Token-Sale-cancel-offer.jpg)

 ### 3.2.5.
 Company has unsold tokens

-If the company sold more than 51% of equity tokens owners can decide to terminate token sale and distribute remaining tokens proportionally to investors.
+If the company sold more than 51% of equity tokens, owners can decide to terminate token sale and distribute remaining tokens proportionally to investors.
 This means that if an investor has bought 1% of company equity tokens, he/she will receive 1% of the unsold tokens.
+This option will be available from company dashboard.

 ## 3.3.
-Initial Capital Release (Step 9)
+Release of funds (Step 9)

-After company contracts are deployed, nodejs will notify xDAC core and core contract will release equity funds to company contract.
+After company contracts are deployed, nodejs will notify xDAC core and core contract will release equity funds to company contract and liability fund.

 # 4. Company Dashboard - Public Profile (PR-0300) (Step 10)